michaelfromyeg/michaeldemar.co/content/blog/rescind-playbook/index.md

 tags: ["technology", "advice"]
 ---

 This upcoming fall, I was set on making a number of fairly major life changes.
-Firstly, I was headed to move from one of the world's largest technology companies to a cryptocurrency start-up.
+Firstly, I was about to move from one of the world's largest technology companies to a cryptocurrency start-up.
 Secondly, I was going to pack my bags and move from Canada to Palo Alto, California.
 And thirdly, I was going to do it all basically on my own.

 As of Thursday, I've been thrown back to square zero.
 Due to pressures in the cryptocurrency space, coined (pun-intended) a "crypto winter" (though frankly it seems pretty sunny in Toronto these days...), my offer at [BitGo](https://bitgo.com) was rescinded.